aerospike/aerospike-graph-service/firefly-generator/README.md

 ## Firefly IdentityGraph Generator

 * IdentityGenerator is a Runnable class that spawns multiple independent threads/workers each executing their own IdentityGenerator instance.
 * Given the nature of the underlying graph structure, it is not necessary for the individual workers to have knowledge/reference to the subgraphs of parallel IdentityGenerators.
-Such a structure allows for an embarrassingly parallel graph generator.
+Such a structure allows for a parallel graph generator.

 ## Prerequisites